Stiff self-interacting string near QCD deconfinement point: The String Width Profile

-In the following, we measure the mean square width of the action density in SU(3) gluonic configurations.
-The action density is related to the chromo-electromagnetic fields via $\frac{1}{2}(E^{2}-B^{2})$ and is evaluated via a three-loop improved lattice field-strength tensor~\cite{Bilson}.
+In the following, we measure the mean-square width of the action density in $SU(3)$ gluonic configurations.
+The action density is related to the chromo-electromagnetic fields via $\frac{1}{2}(E^{2}-B^{2})$ and is measured through a three-loop improved lattice field-strength tensor~\cite{Bilson}.
+A color-averaged infinitely-heavy static $Q\bar{Q}$ state has been constructed by means of two Polyakov lines $\mathcal{P}_{2Q}(\vec{r}_{1},\vec{r}_{2}) = P(\vec{r}_{1})P^{\dagger}(\vec{r}_{2})$.
+A scalar field characterizing the action density distribution in the Polyakov vacuum or in the presence of color sources~\cite{Bissey} is defined as